Resistance Against Darrell Issa Surfaces in Long-Overdue Town Hall: The Rev. Madison Shockley

 Posted on Mar 21, 2017

-The system for distributing tickets also had some issues.
-For instance, the ticket website required a ZIP code, which easily could screen out nonconstituents.
+The system for distributing tickets had encountered some issues.
+For instance, the ticket website required a ZIP code, which easily could screen out non-constituents.
 A 30-minute delay in the functionality of the site also raised suspicions about ticket manipulation.
-After the delay, the website went live.
-But many trying to get tickets posted on Facebook that they thought the delay was to give Issa supporters an advantage.
-When the ticket website went live, it took orders for tickets for less than an hour before shutting down and posting the notice that the event was sold out.
+Many trying to get tickets said on Facebook they thought the delay was to give Issa supporters an advantage.
+When the ticket website went live, it took orders for tickets for less than an hour before shutting down and posting a notice that the event was sold out.
 As it happened, everyone with a ticket got in, and then people without tickets were admitted as well, filling the approximately 500 seats.

 The master of ceremonies got off to a bad start by accusing the crowd of dishonesty when only a few of the attendees raised their hands to admit they were not constituents.
 Issa continued that theme when he accused the audience of being mostly professional protesters, indicating they might be paid to be there.

 The reality was that Issa barely won reelection in his California district, which covers a small portion of southern Orange County and a larger portion of northern San Diego County.
-The auditorium held many motivated constituents who voted against him and wanted to hold him accountable.
-Constituents had been protesting outside his office in Vista, Calif., for weeks, demanding he hold a town hall to address issues that had arisen in the first 50 days of Donald Trump’s presidency.
+The auditorium held many motivated constituents who voted against the nine-term congressman and wanted to hold him accountable.
+According to The San Diego Union-Tribune, the last time Issa held a large town hall was in 2009.
+But in 2017, the political climate has changed, and Issa’s constituents had been protesting outside his office in Vista, Calif., for weeks, demanding he hold a town hall to address issues that had arisen in the first 50 days of Donald Trump’s presidency.

 The meeting was designed to address the theme of health care, but no questions were ruled out of order.
 Issa fielded questions on health care, immigration, Russian election interference, the environment, tax reform and other issues.